camunda/camunda-docs/docs/self-managed/operational-guides/troubleshooting/troubleshooting.md

 ### Kubernetes connectivity scripts

 These scripts enable you to verify the connectivity and configuration of your Kubernetes cluster, including checks for deployment status, service availability, and ingress configuration.

+#### Kubernetes Permissions

+When utilizing the anomaly detection scripts within a Kubernetes environment, ensure the user has specific permissions:

+- **List Pods**: Required for `kubectl get pods` to fetch pod details in the namespace.
+- **Execute Commands in Pods**: Necessary for running commands inside pods via `kubectl exec`.
+- **List Services**: Needed for `kubectl get services` to retrieve service information.
+- **List Ingresses**: Required by `kubectl get ingress` to obtain ingress objects.
+- **Get Ingress Details**: Necessary for `kubectl get ingress` to fetch ingress configurations.

 #### Deployment check (`./checks/kube/deployment.sh`)